ArcaneEngineer/VoxelSpace/README.md

 Goals for this fork:

-1. To push to the limit the basic technologies used for early first-person 3D games of the 1990s which I was weaned on: raycaster such as Wolfenstein, Doom, Hexen, Rise of the Triads, Duke Nukem 3D, and the famous NovaLogic games such as Comanche.
-This can be done by either parallelizing by multiple worker threads (probably not worth the effort) or by running WebGPU either on the main thread or in a decicated worker thread, computing the results into a buffer, and rendering that to a fullscreen quad.
+1. To push performance limits usign modern hardware.
+Parallelize by using multiple worker threads or by running WebGPU either on the main thread or in a decicated worker thread, computing the results into a buffer, and rendering that to a fullscreen quad.
+Vectorisation of operations will also help.

 2. Explore possibility of adapting this renderer to solve the problems which Ken Silverman's phenonmenal [Voxlap Engine](http://advsys.net/ken/voxlap.htm) solved: Using an ostensibly 2D, RLE column marching raycaster to achieve 3D perspective without perspective distortion when looking up and down, while supporting terrain overhangs (caves, tunnels).